stavares843/beaverlist/README.md

 </p>

-- in your iPhone, go to `General` > `Device Management` and trust in your own team, added in the previous step
+- In your iPhone, go to `General` > `Device Management` and trust in your own team, added in the previous step
-- compile
+- Compile
-- ready to use, now you can copy and paste various data inputs in other iOS apps for testing purposes :hammer:
+- Ready to use, now you can copy and paste various data inputs in other iOS apps for testing purposes :hammer:

 ## Usage

-- open the app that you want to test
+- Open the app that you want to test
-- open *Beaverlist* app
+- Open *Beaverlist* app
-- tap in any input and will automatically copy-paste the relevant input
+- Tap in any input and will automatically copy-paste the relevant input
-- slide to the app you want to paste
+- Slide to the app you want to paste
-- done
+- Done

 https://user-images.githubusercontent.com/29093946/226730914-2edefcc7-3684-4a42-a206-d19194b55ef3.mov